XIIIVI/Yocto_images_for_TFTP/README.md

 (4) `Is3r3_38`  if the image is `tftp`,
     `JuR1_39` if the image is `minimal`

+(5) Automatically retrieved by using GitVersion.
+In case of failure, the default value is `#-UNKNOWN-#`.

 Example 1: generating an image for an TFTP Server embedding an OLED display and the Geekworm X735 hat, the command line looks like